-Every year, more than 1 billion Chinese residents and many others around the world celebrate Chinese New Year.
-The 15-day festival, also known as Lunar New Year or the Spring Festival, starts on the second new moon after the winter solstice.
+Every year, more than 1 billion Chinese residents and many others around the world celebrate Lunar New Year.
+The 15-day festival, also known as Chinese New Year or the Spring Festival, starts on the second new moon after the winter solstice.
 This year, it begins on February 12.

 Here are five ways you can celebrate Chinese New Year!